orbingol/NURBS-Python/README.rst

 Python with minimum possible dependencies.
 The library is fully object-oriented and does *not* depend on any external C/C++ libraries.

-The package contains 3 modules:
+The package contains 4 modules:

 * ``geomdl.BSpline`` contains Non-Uniform B-Spline (NUBS) evaluation and storage functionality
 * ``geomdl.NURBS`` contains Non-Uniform Rational B-Spline (NURBS) evaluation and storage functionality
 * ``geomdl.CPGen`` contains simple control points grid generation algorithms
+* ``geomdl.utilities`` contains helper functions for generating and manipulating knot vectors and control points

 ``geomdl.BSpline`` and ``geomdl.NURBS`` modules contain 3 classes for geometric evaluation: